A James Garner Poker Story

 Poor Mr. Garner.
 He took the microphone and said a few nice things about the World Series of Poker.
 I recall him saying something like “I never imagined in my wildest dreams it would ever be like this.”

 With that, Mr. Garner then paused and looked around for a moment.
-He appeared somewhat confused, and then launched into his own bizarre recital of the phrase that would officially begin the biggest event ever in poker.
+He appeared confused and then launched into his own bizarre recital of the phrase that would officially begin the biggest event ever in poker.

 “Ladies and gentlemen, start your cards,” he said.